sathyamus/ReadME/Kubernetes.md

   - kubectl api-resources --namespaced=false
   - kubectl api-resources --namespaced=true

+#### External service vs Ingress
+  - External service
+    - Used for tests and quick checks
+  - Ingress
+    - IP address, port are not opened
+    - Routing rules (spec .. rules)

 #### Deploy Containers
   - Details of the cluster and its health status can be discovered
     - kubectl cluster-info